Algo-Mohit/DSA/README.md

 # DSA
-In this repo we post solutions of neetcode 250 dsa sheet
+In this repository, I post solutions to the NeetCode 250 DSA sheet